 Sydney Harbour Bridge Climb with BridgeClimb Sydney

-I’ve admired its beauty and grandeur from practically every angle, and today my adrenaline is sky high as I add a tick to my bucket list by climbing the Sydney Harbour Bridge.
+I’ve admired its beauty and grandeur from practically every angle, and today I will add a tick to my bucket list by climbing the iconic Sydney Harbour Bridge.

-BridgeClimb in Sydney began conducting Sydney Harbour Bridge Climb tours in 1998 and I clearly remember the first time I saw the lemming-like line of tiny figures filing over those grand arches.
-As I stood watching from below, I had no idea who they were or what they were doing, but I knew one day I would follow in their footsteps.
-I too would scale the great heights of the iconic Sydney Harbour Bridge.
+BridgeClimb Sydney began running this tour to the top of the bridge back in 1998 and I clearly remember the first time I saw the lemming-like line of tiny figures doing the climb.
+As I stood watching from below, I had no idea who they were — but I knew one day I would follow in their footsteps.
+I too would scale the great heights of the iconic Sydney Harbour Bridge!

-Steadily, one foot in front of the other, I begin to climb carefully up the steep stairway.
-Just when I think my nerves are at ease, I come out at road level as a car whizzes by.
+Putting one tentative foot in front of the other, we begin to climb the steep stairway.
+Just when I think my nerves are under control, we emerge at road level and car after car whizzes by.
 I feel like ducking back down the stairs, but the rest of the group are hot on my heels.

 Vanessa travelled as a guest of BridgeClimb Sydney.

 Vanessa O’Hanlon is an Australian television news presenter with the Nine Network and an avid traveller.
 Her travels began with a flight to Egypt, a visit to the pyramids and a camel ride, and she knew there was no turning back.
 Since then, Vanessa’s backpack has seen a thing or two — from exploring relatively untouched Bhutan to braving the cold on the peaks of Mount Kilimanjaro.